decamel/model_sys/README.md

 # modeling

-This is my university project which contains labs about Computer System Modeling things It do not contains any very usefull comments.
+This is my university project written with flutter which contains labs about Computer System Modeling things It do not contains any very usefull comments.
+You could check results at https://dessy4oko.github.io/model_sys/#/

 ## Lab 1